Today, it might seem like electric scooters were inevitable, and their lightning-fast takeover of the entire world was always meant to happen.

 Not only were they selling like hot cakes from the day they hit the market, but Razor electric scooters for kids are selling like crazy even today.
 It’s even remarkable when you think about it – the company has dominated the children’s scooter market for more than 20 years now!
 They even imprinted an image of the electric scooter as primarily meant for children in the public’s eye, an image that has been so strong that scooters couldn’t shake it off for years!

-While Razor scooters were a smashing hit for children in the early 2000s, nobody was thinking of trying out the same product but for adults yet.
+While Razor produced electric scooters for children that were a smashing hit in the early 2000s, nobody was thinking of trying to create the same product but for adults.

 We are getting there – 2013

-A decade after the rise and fall of the Segway, and the expansion of the Razor electric scooters, seemingly nobody is seeing the potential of electric scooters for adults yet.
+A decade after the rise and fall of the Segway, and the expansion of the Razor electric scooters, seemingly nobody was seeing the potential of electric scooters for adults yet.

-However, several models of lightweight, portable, foldable electric kick scooters, powered by lithium batteries, with BLDC hub motors integrated into one or both of their wheels, start to become available on the market.
+However, several models of lightweight, portable, foldable electric kick scooters, powered by lithium batteries, with BLDC hub motors integrated into one or both of their wheels, started to become available on the market.

-Scooters are mostly a novel concept for people, and while initial sales numbers look promising, nobody still has even the slightest clue of what’s about to happen next.
+Scooters were mostly a novel concept for people, and while initial sales numbers looked promising, nobody still had even the slightest clue of what was about to happen next.

 The big bang of the Xiaomi M365 – 2016

-The model is called the Xiaomi M365 (you can check out the full Xiaomi M365 review to find out more about why this scooter was legendary).
+The model is called the Xiaomi M365 (you can check out the full Xiaomi M365 review to find out more about why this scooter was, and still is, legendary).

 Bird, Lime, and ride-sharing scooters – 2017

-Shortly after Bird, another ride-sharing and transportation startup, Lime, which is focused on ride-sharing bicycles up to that point, sees the massive opportunity with electric scooters, and in February 2018 announces its own scooter-sharing program as well.
+Shortly after Bird, another ride-sharing and transportation startup, Lime, which was focused on ride-sharing bicycles up to that point, saw the massive opportunity with electric scooters, and in February 2018 announced its own scooter-sharing program as well.

-These two startups launch scooter rental programs in hundreds of major cities worldwide, and their scooters flood the streets around the world.
+These two startups launched scooter rental programs in hundreds of major cities worldwide, and their scooters flooded the streets around the world.

-People start losing their minds for electric scooters.
-At first they are curious, and a bit weirded out – those things look kinda strange, and they seem difficult to ride… how are all those people not falling while riding them?
+People started losing their minds for electric scooters.
+At first, they were curious, and a bit weirded out – those things looked kinda strange, and they seemed difficult to ride… how were all those people not falling while riding them?

-As it turns out, figuring out how to ride one takes 30 seconds.
+As it turned out, figuring out how to ride one takes 30 seconds.

-Plus, you get where you need to go about 10 times faster than walking.
+Plus, you got where you needed to go about 10 times faster than walking.

-Plus, riding them is so cheap, and if you buy one, you practically ride for free after that.
+Plus, riding them was so cheap, and if you bought one, you practically rode for free after that.

-Everybody wants to try one out, and millions of people start.
+Everybody wanted to try one out, and millions of people bought one.

-We witness a whole new craze being born, and it hasn’t stopped growing ever since.
+We witnessed a whole new craze being born, and it hasn’t stopped growing ever since.

 The scooter wars – 2018

-Mass insanity starts to develop around electric scooters.
+Mass insanity started to develop around electric scooters.

-The public starts to fall in love with them.
-Everyone is either riding one through Lime or Bird, or buying one for their own.
-Even people that have said they hate scooters at first, find themselves trying one out, and later buying one, and later buying an upgraded one!
+The public started to fall in love with them.
+Everyone was either riding one through Lime or Bird, or buying one for their own.
+Even people that had said they hate scooters at first, found themselves trying one out, and later buying one, and later buying an upgraded one!

-While electric scooter problems are still common, they are being solved with every new release and every new iteration of a specific scooter model.
-Some scooter models and brands are already more than half a dozen years old, and their scooters have gone through so many iterations, that they start to have almost none of the typical problems found in previous generations.
+While electric scooter problems were still common, they were being solved with every new release and every new iteration of a specific scooter model.
+Some scooter models and brands were already more than half a dozen years old, and their scooters had gone through so many iterations, that they started to have almost none of the typical problems found in previous generations.

-And, finally, authorities, and some concerned partybreaking citizenry, are losing their minds because of the new electric scooter craze.
-The ride-sharing startups come in their cities with a bulldozer strategy, they “move fast and break things”, they bring the revolution first and ask questions later, and that annoys a lot of people who aren’t still buying the whole new scooter world.
+And, finally, authorities, and some concerned partybreaking citizenry, started losing their minds because of the new electric scooter craze.
+The ride-sharing startups came in their cities with a bulldozer strategy, they “moved fast and broke things”, they brought the revolution first and asked the questions later, and that annoyed a lot of people who weren’t still buying the whole new scooter world.

-Still, the electric scooter revolution is showing no signs of stopping.
-The period of huge investments into ride-sharing companies, coupled with lots of vocal and mixed reactions around electric scooters, starts to become known as the “scooter wars“, and there’s no end in sight.
+Still, the electric scooter revolution showed no signs of stopping.
+The period of huge investments into ride-sharing companies, coupled with lots of vocal and mixed reactions around electric scooters, started to become known as the “scooter wars“, and there was no end in sight.

 Electric scooters shine in the moments of crisis – 2020

-While many things seemed to go from bad to worse, electric scooters were one of the very few products that proved to be useful in the time of crisis, as long as people buy their own instead of using one through the ride-sharing companies.
+While many things seemed to go from bad to worse, electric scooters were one of the very few products that proved to be useful in a time of crisis, as long as people bought their own instead of using one through the ride-sharing companies.

-Even though our movement was limited, people quickly realized that when they do have to move, they needed a mode of transport that is personal, private, hygienic, and not shared with anyone else, so that transmission of diseases was unlikely.
-Nobody wants to ride in cars with other people anymore, and nobody is even thinking of public transport of any sort.
+Even though our movement was limited during the pandemic, people quickly realized that when they had to move, they needed a mode of transport that is personal, private, hygienic, and not shared with anyone else, so that transmission of diseases was unlikely.
+Nobody wanted to ride in cars with other people anymore, and nobody was even thinking of public transport of any sort.

-Bikes made a comeback, but electric scooter made a true splash!
+Bikes made a comeback, but electric scooters made a true splash!